josephworks/josephworks.github.io/CONTRIBUTE.md

 To give suggestions go to [https://josephworks.freshservice.com](https://josephworks.freshservice.com) and click on *Request new service*.

 We will look at the request and accept or reject it *With a reason!*

+# Through GitHub:
+Feel free to Fork, Pull request, use the issue tracker, and everything else *You have permission* to do!

+Please do not claim ownership of our code!
+If you do that will result in a immediant takedown request.